10 To-Do’s in Your Garden in Autumn

 The thing about pruning is that it actually stimulates new growth.
 The reason it does that is because a chemical is contained in each terminal bud, or leader, and once you’ve removed that it allows the buds below to break.
 This means a much bushier plant.
 But don’t make the mistake of pruning back everything in the garden, because if you do you might miss spring blossoms.
 A Wisteria, for example, has already set its spring buds – look for the flowering spur and leave it because pruning that means missing its spring flush.

-When it comes to pretty flowers for your pots and bare spots in the garden during late winter and spring, simply remember the three Ps – pansies, Primula and Polyanthus.
+When it comes to pretty flowers for your pots and bare spots in your autumn garden and during late winter and spring, simply remember the three Ps – pansies, Primula and Polyanthus.
 Mix up with cineraria, calendula and other annuals.
 Sow seed now in trays or punnets or look out for seedlings at the garden centre.

 Autumn is the time to feed the lawn.
 The reason is that the grass has slowed down with cold nights, but the roots are still growing well, so it’s a great time for repair because the soil is warm.
 Use a slow release lawn food to develop a strong root system and thicker grass.
 Autumn is also a good time to sew new lawn seeds.
 Before sowing seed, remove stones and difficult weeds such as dock and dandelion.
 You will end up with a lush green cover over winter.